 As principal of The WIT Group, a strategic consultancy firm, Tamara Moore lends her expertise to grantmakers, non-profit organizations and public systems to design, refine and advance systems-level, evidence-based strategies that lead to impactful results.
 With deep experience in health, education, economic development and workforce, Moore works to create greater opportunities and improve outcomes for communities of color.
 She has worked with RDP Consulting as a thought partner and collaborator.

-Tom Pyun is an independent strategy, grantmaking, and evaluation consultant based in San Francisco, California.
+Tom Pyun is an independent strategy, grantmaking, and evaluation consultant.
 He has expertise in developing strategies and business plans, building organizational capacity via workshops and coaching, and conducting rigorous quantitative and qualitative research and analysis.
 Tom was a key team member for RDP Consulting's capacity building work promoting cultural competency among domestic violence organizations.

 Diane Rodriguez-Kiino, Ph.D. has been a professor of higher education leadership at California Lutheran University since 2010.
 Concurrently, she has served as a senior researcher with the Research and Planning Group for California Community Colleges.
 To date, she has served as lead evaluator or senior researcher for eight complex multi-year grants—privately and federally funded—that center on supporting underrepresented P-20 students.
 During the 2014-15 academic year, she served as a Fulbright Scholar in Japan, and returned to Tsuda College in Tokyo as a visiting professor in 2016.
 RDP Consulting and Diane have coauthored evaluation reports highlighting community college successes in and challenges to ensuring equitable student outcomes.